-Lighting a space in your home isn’t always the easiest process and it is often questioned how much lighting is necessary within a room, depending on the type of room being lit.
+Lighting a space in your home is not always the easiest process, and it is often questioned how much light is necessary within a room, depending on the type of room being lit.
 There is actually a method one must utilize when designing a lighting plan for your home.

 First, you must determine the square footage of the room you want to light.
 Figure out the length and width of your space and then multiply those numbers – for example, if your room is 10 feet wide and 14 feet long, the square footage of that space is 140 square feet.

 Next, figure out what is known as the foot candle of a room, depending on the type of room or room purpose.
 A foot-candle is how illuminated the light is one foot from the foundation of the light.
 Here is a common spectrum of foot candles needed per room: